boazsender/backbone.routefilter/README.md

 # Backbone Routefilter

 Before and after filters for Backbone.Router.
-Useful for doing things like, client side content not found pages– any time you want to do something to every route, this is a good way to do it.
+Useful for doing things like client side content not found pages– any time you want to do something to every route before or after it's routed, this is a good way to do it.

 ## Getting Started
 Download the [production version][min] or the [development version][max].